bscheibel/edt-ts/README.md

 *df: the dataframe has to be provided if a new dataset should be tried \
 *id: the identifier of the instances e.g. uuid \
 *result_column: whats the name of the column that specifies the result \
-*variable_interest: if more than two categories exist, which category is of interest \
+*variable_result: if more than two categories exist, which category is of interest \
 Optionally: \
-*interval: if the intervals are to be set manually
+*interval: if the intervals are to be set manually *variable_interest: if not given, possible time series variables are discovered and all are included in the process

 To try with additional data the preprocessing step has to be adapted to fit the new data to the required format.